Perception of Pain

 A. Opioid receptors have a vital role in pain modulation and anti-nociception.
 Opioid receptors are further classified into three types.

-1.Delta receptors are situated in both brain and spinal cord sensory neurons and are involved both in pain and depressive illness .
+1. Delta receptors are situated in both the brain and the spinal cord sensory neurons and are involved both in pain and depressive illness.

 Kappa receptors are situated in the grey matter of the spinal cord and hypothalamus, and have a vital role in the treatment of pain, stress and depression-like conditions.3.

-Mu receptors are situated in the intestine, spinal cord , cortex and thalamus of the brain.
+Mu receptors are situated in the intestine, spinal cord, cortex and thalamus of the brain.
 All Mu receptors have a primary role in analgesia, but Mu1 receptors are particularly involved in the perception of pain.

 Opioid drugs act on opioid receptors and attenuate pain by hyperpolarization.
-It is mediated by the opening of potassium channels and the closing calcium and sodium channels.
+It is mediated by the opening of potassium channels and the closing of calcium and sodium channels.
 Opioid drugs block the adenylyl cyclase enzyme also.

 Fentanyl, Morphine and Methadone are important members of opioid drugs.
 Opioid blockers are Naltrexone and Naloxone.